supermallhq/ios-interview/README.md

 ### Your Task

-On a high level, your task is to create an app that compresses, uploads and plays a video.
+At a high level, your task is to create an app that compresses, uploads and plays a video.

 ### Video
 First, you're going to need the video.